-This is another favorite of mine, and one that I employ when I don’t have enough lead time to run away and not be seen.
+This is another favorite of mine and one I employ when I don’t have enough lead time to run away and not be seen.
 The principle behind this is very simple – the moment you see the customer, duck or roll behind a nearby desk or stack of boxes and wait until the danger passes.
 If you’re stuck at a desk, this is a perfect opportunity to crouch under it and pull your chair in close – chances are no one will notice.

 The Vanishing Act

-I recently used this technique in combination with running away to avoid a woman who, days before, had explained on the phone that she was now missing both her legs, and had recently been poisoned by agents from her government.
+I recently used this technique in combination with running away to avoid a woman who, days before, had explained on the phone that she was now missing both her legs and had recently been poisoned by agents from her government.
 I quickly realized that she did in fact have both legs and, as I’m sure you can imagine, I wanted none of that.
-After a brief period of feigned interest and stealthy backwards shuffling, I was home free.
+After a brief period of feigned interest and stealthy backward shuffling, I was home free.
 This was especially satisfying because a fellow co-worker and friend managed to catch her gaze, and she subjected him to hours of rubbish for a measly $200 sale.